nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## HotKeys

-HotKeys are keyboard shortcuts supported by :mushroom:Mycelium to enable faster navigation and editing of commands with the keyboard.
+HotKeys are keyboard shortcuts supported by Mycelium to enable faster navigation and editing of commands with the keyboard.
 This allows for Mycelium to be fully keyboard driven.
 The following are the supported HotKeys:

 ### (F1) Help